Yuddhaa/LedgerIt_backend/README.md

      auth
      db
      helpers
-     server  # this is the important package which coordinated all other internal packages and is called by main.go    sql
+     server  # this is the important package which co-ordinates all other internal packages and is called by main.go    sql
      migrations  # used by goose for easy updation to tables and to maintain migration versions    queries    # both of these are used by sqlc to generate internal/db